-11.2.1 |After a successful Project Design Certification or subsequent Performance Certification, A/R Projects may issue PERs for maximum 5 years and Agriculture Projects may issue PERs up to 3 years.

-- 11.2.2 |Annex C contains a guideline that provides an overview of the issuance, transfer and retirement of Planned Emissions Reductions and GSVERs issued from Projects following the LUF Requirements. - 11.2.3 |PERs may be issued by Projects following the LUF Requirements.
+- 11.2.1 After a successful Project Design Certification or subsequent Performance Certification, LUF Projects may issue PERs for maximum 5 years and Agriculture Projects may issue PERs up to 3 years.
+PERs shall not be issued to; - a.
+Project that results in permanent GHGs reductions and/or avoidance (e.g. methane avoidance in rice cultivation), or - b.
+Project for Soil Organic Carbon (SOC) sequestration, or - a.c.
+Smallholder project that involves carbon sequestration and applies default values for baseline, leakage and CO2 fixation. - 11.2.1 | 11.2.2 | ANNEX C LAND-USE & FORESTS ISSUANCE GUIDELINES ANNEX c contains a guideline that provides an overview of the issuance, transfer and retirement of Planned Emissions Reductions and GSVERs issued from Projects following the LUF Requirements. - $11.2.2 \mid 11.2.3 \mid$ PERs may be issued by Projects following the LUF Requirements.
 They are subject to the following requirements: - a.
 PERs shall be issued only from project areas that have scientifically robust carbon modelling as required by the relevant GS Approved Methodology. - b.
 PERs shall be issued only from project areas where the VVB confirms, by certification, that trees have been planted or activity has taken place. - c.
 PERs shall be issued only after a successful Design Certification or subsequent Performance Certification. - d.
 80% of the PERs shall be issued to the project's registry account according to their expected vintage years (years of delivery).
-The remaining 20% shall be issued to the Compliance Buffer. - e.
+The remaining 20% shall be issued to the Compliance Buffer.

+- e.
 All transfers and assignments of PERs shall be recorded in the Impact Registry. - f.
 After Performance Certification, where the effective emission reductions are verified, the PERs are converted into GSVERs, which are issued into the Impact Registry. - g.
 Project Developers shall transparently communicate the differences between PERs and GSVERs as described by the definitions of the Claims Guidelines.

-11.3 | Bundled PERS
+11.3 | Bundled PERs

-11.3.1 |Gold Standard allows for the 'bundling' of PERs with other GSVERs and GSCERs.
+11.3.1 | Gold Standard allows for the 'bundling' of PERs with other GSVERs and GSCERs.
 The applicability, eligibility and Requirements can be found in the Gold Standard Bundled PER Guidelines & Requirements.